AtrikGit6174/PWD-Generator/README.md

 ## Credits
 1. _Google Colab team_, for their amazing IPython notebook tool!
-2. _Ayushman Sen_, for implementing testing conditions and working on unravelling the GitHub collaborating process. 😄
+2. _Ayushman Sen_, for implementing the testing conditions and working with me on unravelling the GitHub collaborating process. 😄
 	* He is available @ [https://github.com/AyushMansen](https://github.com/AyushMansen)
 4. _Meghna Dutta_, for being the second tester after me and helping me debug, and for her motivation 😄
 	* She is available @ [https://github.com/Meghna180401](https://github.com/Meghna180401)